sunriseapps/imagesorcery-mcp/README.md

 5. "Detect objects in my image 'photo.jpg' with a confidence threshold of 0.4"
 6. "List all available models in the models directory"
 7. "Add text 'Hello World' at position (50,50) and 'Copyright 2023' at the bottom right corner of my image 'photo.jpg'"
-8. "Classify my image 'photo.jpg' into categories 'indoor' and 'outdoor'"

 ## Contributing